 Annual evaluations should be stated in terms of expectations.
-The categories should include at least the following: "exceeded expectations," "met expectations," “
+The categories should include at least the following: "exceeded expectations," "met expectations," “did not meet expectations.”

-The department's or unit's guidelines for "minimum acceptable levels of productivity" should clearly explain how the department or unit will determine when a tenured faculty member's low performance in one or more annual evaluations fails overall to meet the minimum acceptable level, a determination which will begin the process of deciding on a finding of chronic low achievement.
-"Overall" will reflect the common and dictionary meaning of "comprehensive."
-This determination may be based on any of the following or a combination thereof, but should be stated clearly to avoid ex post facto judgments:
+The department's or unit's guidelines for “did not meet expectations” should clearly explain how specific aspects of a faculty member’s activities may fail to meet expectations.
+Such explanations may include reference to:

-A certain percentage of total responsibilities
+Percentage of total responsibilities

 Number of areas of responsibility